ConservationInternational/cplus-plugin/docs/user/guide/step-4.md

 ![Step 4](./img/step4-1.png)

+>NOTE: User need to register and login with a Trends.Earth account to use the online API for processing with CPLUS.

 ## Saving Outputs

 **Saving Outputs:** In `Step 4`, choose which results you want to save.
 Each option represents data for your report.
 Select an option to save it to your computer for later use.
 Not selecting an option means it is only available for your current session.
 This helps optimise memory usage.
 Choose wisely to make your computer run more efficiently!